kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/file/filesystem-sync/en/index.md

 <h2 id="toc-conclusion">Conclusion</h2>

-In my opinion, Web Workers are an under utilized and under-appreciated feature of HTML5.
-Most developers I talk to don't need the extra computational benefits.
-But they can be used for more than just pure computation.
+Web Workers are an underutilized and under-appreciated feature of HTML5.
+Most developers I talk to don't need the extra computational benefits, but they can be used for more than just pure computation.
 If you're skeptical (as I was), I hope this article has helped change your mind.
-Using the HTML5 File APIs inside of workers opens a whole new can of awesomeness for web apps that a lot of folks haven't explored.
+Offloading things like disc operations (Filesystem API calls) or HTTP requests to a Worker are a natural fit and also help compartmentalize your code.
+The HTML5 File APIs inside of Workers opens a whole new can of awesomeness for web apps that a lot of folks haven't explored.

 [fs-spec]: http://dev.w3.org/2009/dap/file-system/file-dir-sys.html
 [workers-spec]: http://www.whatwg.org/specs/web-apps/current-work/multipage/workers.html